These control should always be read together with the NSW Health Guideline (GL2016_002)

-If significant delays are expected, or where areas are urgently required to be cleaned, environmental cleaning may be undertaken – in discussion with the relevant public health unit.
+If significant delays are expected, or where areas are urgently required to be cleaned, environmental cleaning may be undertaken – in discussion with the relevant PHU.
 If a suspected case is considered to have a high pre-test probability of EVD based on the clinical and exposure risk assessment, environmental cleaning might be undertaken prior to the confirmation of a case.

 If a suspected case test negative for EVD, and, re-testing is not required, no further special action is required for waste and isolated objects from the person’s residence.

-Disinfection and environmental treatment is a key component to control of EVD.
+Disinfection and environmental treatment is a key component to control EVD.
 All potentially contaminated personal items and items used in the treatment of the patient should be disinfected with an appropriate viricide.
 Ebola viruses are readily inactivated by low-level disinfectants.
-The preferred disinfectant solution is sodium hypochlorite made up to 1,000 ppm parts per million (ppm) available chlorine (check the manufacturer’s instructions) for routine environmental cleaning and 5,000 ppm for body fluid spills (see below).
+The preferred disinfectant solution is sodium hypochlorite made up to 1,000 parts per million (ppm) available chlorine (check the manufacturer’s instructions) for routine environmental cleaning and 5,000 ppm for body fluid spills (see below).

 Once the patient has left the room the entire room should be cleaned with a neutral detergent and with a 1,000 ppm sodium hypochlorite solution.
-All cleaning equipment should be disposed of into the clinical waste.
+All cleaning equipment should be disposed of into clinical waste.

 Limit the equipment that enters the patient’s room, as it must be dedicated to the patient throughout their stay and cannot be used elsewhere.
 Disposable equipment and linen should be used wherever possible.